lindavr/Docs/readme.md

 - [Create images in Markdown](./ContributorGuide/create-images-markdown.md) for help with using images in Markdown.
 - [Custom markdown extensions used in our technical articles - TBD](./ContributorGuide/custom-markdown-extensions.md) for details on the Markdown extensions we use for custom rendering of Note blocks, videos, etc.
 - [Markdown template for technical articles](template.md) for a template to help you get started when proposing new articles.
-- [Metadata for docs.microsoft.com articles - TBD](article-metadata.md) to learn more about the article metadata we require at the top of each article.

 This is not an exhaustive list, but here are a few ideas for Markdown editors that you may wish to try: